luism6058/github-tutorial/README.md

 ## Repository Setup

 1.Make sure you are logged in on github.
-2.Click on your profile
+2.Click on your profile.
 3. Click "Your Profile"
 4. Create a new one or continue from an old one
-5. connect your program to github.
+5. connect your program to the repository on github (you can use `git clone url` and/or `git push - u url`)
+6. once that is done you can add any file change and make commits then type in `git push` to send the changes back to your repository on github.

 ---
 ## Workflow & Commands
-1. `git init` : initializes the git program.
+1. To initialize, or start up, git type in `git init`.
-2. `git add` : adds the changed files to the stage
+2. To add said changed files to the "stage" type in `git add file name` or, for multiple files, `git add .`
-3. type in `git status` to check what files you wish to add or that are changed
+3. You must constantly check what changes you have done or where you are so typing `git status` repeatdly is helpful.
-4. `git commit -m "enter message"` to save your changes and commit them so the next time you type in `git push` the changes will be added to your github repository
+4. To make a commit to save the changes to your files type in `git commit -m "present tense change word and url"` example: `git commit -m "add example"`
+5. By now You may realize that how your repository on github doesn't look like the preview in the program you're using.
+For that you must use the _SSH_ url of your repository on github, copy the url and type in `git push url` to connect your github to your workspace.
+That way you can just type in `git push` to "push" your changes from the workspace to the repository.